bosonprotocol/BPIPs/content/BPIP-5.md

 To achieve this we propose to move royalties management from the Boson voucher into the Boson protocol, which will enable both more flexible royalties and full compatibility with Royalty Registry.

 ## Specification
+#### Glossary
+**bps**: basis points.
+A basis point is a unit of measure for percentages and equals 0.01%.
+Since EVM does not have a float or decimal type, percentages are stored in bps, for example, 23.55% is stored as 2355.
+The bps range is between 0 and 10,000, representing 0 and 100% respectively.

 #### BosonTypes
 The following structs are added.
 ```solidity